"Before we get into how we are going to approach this work, tell me about the most common reasons that transformation programmes like this don't work"

 1. Your processes will be the same company-wide

-One of the main roles a PMO undertakes is standardizing processes company-wide.
+One of the main roles a PMO undertakes is standardising processes company-wide.

 Without processes and documentation, projects can get messy, and teams can lose focus on project goals and deliverables.
 A PMO creates and enforces standards by developing processes and frameworks for employees to follow so standards are uniform across every department.

 Once these standards are in place, it's easier for managers to enforce guidelines and set expectations within their team.
-For example, if a company has teams working on multiple projects at once, CMOs can create processes to standardize milestone reporting and productivity metrics to make sure each project is progressing at the same pace.
+For example, if a company has teams working on multiple projects at once, PMOs can create processes to standardise milestone reporting and productivity metrics to make sure each project is progressing at the same pace.

 2. Your budgets (and bottom line) will thank you